nintendoSwitch12/NintendoSwitchGameHacking/Analysis/Games/Game_Operation/README.md

 ## sead::GameFrameworkNx::procCalc_

-This function creates a task through the lead::TaskMgr::beforeCalc function.
-And invoke each Delegate through the lead::MethodTreeNode::call function.
-In other words, it is a function that allows you to perform an actual task.
+This function creates a task through the sead::TaskMgr::beforeCalc function.
+Then, it calls each Delegate through the sead::SingleScreenMethodTreeMgr::calc -> sead::MethodTreeNode::call function.
+In other words, this function is responsible for executing the actual task.

 The following are the delegates called in this function.